amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 ### Search an element in an array

-If you don't know the index of the data that you want from an array.
-Then you have to iterate through each element on the array until we find what we are looking for.
+Suppose you don't know the index of the data that you want from an array.
+You have to iterate through each element on the Array until we find what we are looking for.

 ```js
 function search(array, element) {